quantfall/ThreatWindsPythonSDK/README.md

 ### Function get_geoip_location

-_To find an IP address, you must call to the following function:_
+_For find the geolocation of the given IP, you must call to the following function.
+If the request is correct, the first value received **response** will be the geolocation found:_
 ```
-values, code = pythreatwinds_sdk.get_geoip_location(ip)
+response, code = pythreatwinds_sdk.get_geoip_location(ip)
 ```

 _Must be passed as arguments:_
-    -ip: IP address
+    -ip: IP address.
+Must be a string

 ### Function sent_geoip_organization